noraracht/CONSULT/README.md

 - **Memory:** CONSULT is designed to operate on a machine with 128GB of RAM.
 To run, it requires enough free memory to hold the entire database in RAM.
 We note that during datatase construction the user will need slightly more than that in RAM to accomodate intermediary processes.

+- **Dependencies:** CONSULT is a command-line tool implemented in C++11 with some x86 assembly code.
+Database reading and query search are parallelized using [OpenMP](https://www.openmp.org).
+Core programs for map construction and query search need to be compiled using somewhat recent version of g++ that will support C++11.

 Installation
 ------------